biopet/sbt-bioconda/README.md

 - the [Sbt Github release plugin](https://github.com/ohnosequences/sbt-github-release)
 must be used in your project.
 The repo authentication from this plugin is used.
 Also the bioconda plugin works very well in combination with this plugin.
 - An OAuth token is necessary to interact with the github repository and make the pull requests.
+This plugin requires an OAuth token with `repo` scope to interact with Github
 There are two ways to do this (as described on the Sbt Github release plugin project site):
     - Set GITHUB_TOKEN value in environment.
     - create a `~/.github` properties file.
 Expected file format is: